 Common name(s): Carpenter bee

 A large bee, usually 20 - 23mm in length.
 The female is mainly black, with her thorax covered with light blue hairs, making it almost fully blue except for a small black patch in the centre.
 The first abdominal segment and sides of the abdomen extending down to the second or third segments are also lined with similar but finer and more sparse blue hairs.
-I have never seen a male out in the wild myself, but there are some specimens in the Raffles Museum of Biodiversity Research, National University of Singapore (soon to be renamed the Lee Kong Chian Natural History Museum).
+I have never seen a male out in the wild myself, but there are some specimens in the Lee Kong Chian Natural History Museum, National University of Singapore.
 The male is dark brown, with proportionately bigger eyes compared to the female.
 The thorax is covered with a dense coating of teal-green hairs.

 This species is apparently quite widely distributed across Southeast Asia, as well as India and parts of China (Yunnan, Guangxi, Hainan).

 This beautiful carpenter bee is fairly widespread in areas with a reasonably good amount of at least secondary forest growth.
 It is not as common as Xylocopa latipes or Xylocopa aestuans, but neither is it rare.
 In Singapore, I have recorded it from Pulau Ubin, Sentosa, much of the Central Catchment Area, the Telok Blangah area and Kent Ridge.
 I have thus far seen two nests, one of which was in a tree stump and the other in the woody stem of a hanging vine inside the forest.